BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 2/README.md

 # 1) set reference genome
 awk '{print$2,$5}' 1kG_MDS7.bim > 1kg_ref-list.txt
-/apps/plink_v1.90b6.26/plink --bfile HapMap_MDS --reference-allele 1kg_ref-list.txt --make-bed --out HapMap-adj
+plink --bfile HapMap_MDS --reference-allele 1kg_ref-list.txt --make-bed --out HapMap-adj
 # The 1kG_MDS7 and the HapMap-adj have the same reference genome for all SNPs.
 # This command will generate some warnings for impossible A1 allele assignment.